docwarems/score-rent/docs/development.md

 Allows to run the app on ypur devive against the pc dev environment

 - Port: port on device
-- IP address and port: adress on the pc
+- IP address and port: adress on the pc (score-rent will run on localhost:3000)
 - yellow bar on the top should confirm port porwarding and next to the device name a green dot with port should appear

 ![Chrome remote debugging](./remote-debugging.png)